 Top Signs Your Parent or Loved One Needs Home Care

-As your parent or loved one ages, you may start to see signs that they need in-home care.
+As your parent or loved one age, you may see signs that they need in-home care.
 Because everyone ages differently, some seniors may remain independent into their 80s, while others may need in-home care sooner to keep them safe and healthy.

-It can be difficult to know when home care has become necessary for your loved one, so we’ve put together this checklist of signs that you should watch for.
+It can be challenging to know when home care has become necessary for your loved one, so we’ve compiled this checklist of signs you should watch for.

 Household Signs That May Indicate a Problem

 - The house is notably messy

 - The house is in need of care and maintenance